-(a) he dies;
+(a) he or she dies; or

-(b) he resigns by written resignation delivered to the Minister;
+(b) he or she resigns by written notice given to the Minister; or

-(c) his term of tenure of office expires by effluxion of time;
+(c) his or her term of office expires by effluxion of time, unless he or she —

-(d) through mental or physical infirmity or sickness he is, and is likely to continue to be, unable satisfactorily to carry out the duties and perform the functions of his office;
+(i) continues to hold office under subsection (3); or

+(ii) is reappointed;

+or

+(d) the member’s appointment is terminated under subsection (2); or

-(e) in the case of the permanent member referred to in section 340B(3)(a), the Minister terminates the term of tenure of his office;
+(e) in the case of the member referred to in section 340B(2)(a), the Minister terminates the term of tenure of his or her office; or

+(f) he or she is, according to the Interpretation Act 1984 section 13D, a bankrupt or a person whose affairs are under insolvency laws.

+(2) The Minister may, by written notice given to a member, terminate the appointment of the member —

+(a) if, in the opinion of the Minister, the member is unable to perform the functions of office because of —

+(i) illness; or

+(ii) mental or physical incapacity impairing the performance of his or her duties; or

+(iii) absence from the State;

+or

+(b) if, in the opinion of the Minister, the member misbehaves, neglects his or her duties or is incompetent; or

-(f) he absents himself from 3 consecutive meetings of the Committee of which he is a member without leave of absence.
+(c) if the member is absent, without leave and without reasonable excuse, from 3 consecutive meetings of the Committee of which the member had notice.

+(3) Even though the term for which a member was appointed has expired, the member continues in office until he or she is reappointed or his or her successor comes into office, unless he or she resigns or is removed from office.

+(4) However, a member cannot continue in office under subsection (3) for longer than 3 months.

-[Section 340F inserted by No. 23 of 1960 s.
-4.]
+[Section 340F inserted by No. 19 of 2016 s.
+46.]

 340G.
 Vacancies in offices of members to be filled

-(1) When a vacancy occurs in the office of a member of the Committee, the Minister shall appoint a person to fill the vacancy, and except where the vacancy is in the office of the permanent member referred to in section 340B(3)(a), the Minister shall not so appoint a person unless he is nominated by the appropriate body mentioned in that section, or unless section 340D(3) applies to the office.
+(1) When a vacancy occurs in the office of a member of the Committee, the Minister is to appoint a person to fill the vacancy.

+(2) If, under section 340B(2), a specified body has the right to nominate that member, the Minister is not to appoint a person unless he or she is nominated by the appropriate body mentioned in that section, or unless section 340D(3) applies to the office.
-(2) Where a vacancy in office of a member occurs during his term of office, the person appointed to fill the vacancy is entitled to occupy the office only for the remainder of that term.

-(3) A person is not rendered ineligible for appointment to office of member or deputy because he has previously occupied office as such.
+(3) A person is not rendered ineligible for appointment to office of member or deputy because he or she has previously occupied office as such.

 [Section 340G inserted by No. 23 of 1960 s.
-4.]
+4; amended by No. 19 of 2016 s.
+47.]

 340H.
-Quorum
+Meetings and procedure of Committee

+(1) The Committee is to hold the meetings that are necessary for the performance of its functions.

-(1) Five members of the Committee or their respective deputies, including the Chairman or his deputy, constitute a quorum of the Committee.
+(2) At any meeting of the Committee, 5 members of the Committee or their respective deputies, including the Chairperson or his or her deputy, constitute a quorum.

+(3) A meeting of the Committee may be held —

+(a) by a quorum of the members assembled together at the time and place appointed for the meeting; or

+(b) by telephone or audio-visual or other electronic means, as long as —

+(i) all of the members who wish to participate in the meeting have access to the technology needed to participate in the meeting; and

+(ii) a quorum of members can simultaneously communicate with each other throughout the meeting.

+(4) Subject to this section, the Committee may regulate its own procedure in whatever manner it thinks fit.

-(2) Anything done by the Committee is not invalid or defective on the ground that when done, there was a vacancy in, or defect in appointment to, office on the Committee.
+(5) Nothing done by the Committee is invalid or defective on the ground only that, when done, there was —

+(a) a vacancy in the office of any member; or

+(b) a defect in the appointment of any member or any deputy of a member.